 There may be occurrences where an episode of care is opened administratively in the local system, allowing preparatory work to occur prior to the first service contact.
-Whilst IHPA acknowledges the importance of this work, for the purposes of reporting to the ABF MHC d) There are occasions where an episode of care is formally closed, but work is still undertaken through family counselling or queries service contacts - how are these reported?
+Whilst IHACPA acknowledges the importance of this work, for the purposes of reporting to the ABF MHC NBEDS 2023-24 the episode must commence on the date of a service contact.
+Refer to Section 6.5.1.2 Ambulatory episodes.

+d) There are occasions where an episode of care is formally closed, but work is still undertaken through family counselling or queries service contacts - how are these reported?